 Fraudsters learn how to fool people at a very young age.
 Deceiving the people who know and loved them most is excellent training.
 Salesmen learn such things in training classes.
 Trainers tell trainees to try to sell the product to their intimate friends and family first.
 “Not only are they great potential customers,” trainers say, “but the interaction allows you to work on your sales pitch.”
 Fraudsters follow the same methodology, as they try to see if they can fool their good friends, their aunt Gladys, or their own mother first.
 Doing this, is a way to practice the art of deception to see if they have any talent for it.

 As a former liar, I often wonder what separates those who lied, stole and deceived in their preteen years and those who continue to do so well into their adult years.
-Lying, stealing and deceiving those who loved me most almost felt like a rite of passage in my early teen years, but I hated it when they caught me in an act of deception.
+Lying, stealing, and deceiving those who loved me most almost felt like a rite of passage in my early teen years, but I hated it when they caught me in an act of deception.
 The embarrassment and shame that followed proved almost physically painful to me.
 No one trusted me.
 They called me a liar and a thief, and the only way I found to avoid that was to stop lying and stealing.
 It sounds so simple, and it is, but some people enjoy deceiving people so much that they keep doing it.
-Perhaps I’m approaching this from an autobiographical stance, but I believe that the mentality of caring what happens when friends and family catch us in a lie provides something of a dividing line between those who will pursue a life of deception to whatever ends and those who will use whatever abilities they unearth along the way for honest gains.
+Perhaps I’m approaching this from an autobiographical stance, but I believe that caring provides a dividing line between those who lie, cheat, and steal in their youth and those who will make a career out of it.
+Do you care what your friends, your mother, or your aunt Gladys think of you?
+How much do you care?
+Lying, cheating, and stealing will test what they think of you, and how you react to their findings will define you.

-Everyone who lies, steals, and attempts to deceive people in all the ways they dream up are not going to be good at it in the beginning.
-They’re going to get caught, and what they do in those moments will define them.
-Fraudsters don’t want anyone to catch them, of course, and they don’t want to go through the embarrassment and shame of their acts, but if they don’t find a way to deal with the shame, it will impede their progress.
-It seems to me that a fraudster needs to develop some sort of mechanism that permits them to avoid caring about what their loved ones think of them, and once they clear that hurdle, they will feel free to lie and steal from total strangers.
+If the fraudster doesn’t use the movie characterization to disembody their victims, they need something, some sort of mechanism that permits them to avoid caring about what their initial victims, their loved ones, think of them, and once they clear that hurdle, they will feel free to lie to and steal from total strangers.
 The proficient fraudster will combine that lack of concern with some effort put into covering their trail.
 No matter how prepared the fraudster is, no matter how smooth they are at fooling their mother, their aunts, and all the men in their life, a situation for which they are unprepared will find them.

 Those who discover they have some talent for deception, but find that can’t go on knowing what others might think of them, use whatever talent they have in ways that are more productive.
 They might use that knowledge or talent to catch other fraudsters and liars for law enforcement, or they might go to work for a fraud department in a fortune 500 company.
 They might even become magicians, actors, or writers.
-These three crafts call for a mutually agreed upon level of lying and deception.
-Those who cannot find a way to channel their gifts productively continue to deceive people, and they find that like a great wine, or a great bottle of scotch, they get better with age.
+These three crafts call for a mutually agreed upon level of deception and lying.
+Some unusually good liars never search for a productive way to deceive people, but they still have a need, a compulsion to feed the need for the thrill of it all, and anyone who has successfully lied, cheated, and stolen from another knows that thrill.
+They probably went through everything we did with the guilt and the shame, when they weren’t very good at it, but like a great wine, or a great bottle of scotch, they got better at it through will and desire.

-The man who called himself Tim Heidingsfelder engaged in larger acts of fraud, and he was probably well prepared to defend himself on that front, but he failed to do his homework on his otherwise harmless lie to impress Cheri.
+The man who called himself Tim Heidingsfelder engaged in larger acts of fraud, and in doing so, he probably had prepared answers for larger questions, but he didn’t do his homework on the meaningless lie he told a young, naive front desk employee.
 Who would?
-We could say that what a fraudster does in that moment for which they are unprepared defines them, but who would think that a simple lie about writing for The Simpsons to impress a girl might start unraveling a complicated yarn of deception they’ve worked years to build?
+We could say that what a fraudster does in that moment for which they are unprepared defines them, but who would think that a simple lie about writing for The Simpsons to impress a young, naive woman might start unraveling a complicated yarn of deception they worked years to build?

 “Why does he always do that?”
 I asked Brian, the front desk manager at the hotel.
 Just prior to that question, Brian was speaking with Tim Heidingsfelder.
 The moment Tim spotted me coming to the front desk he moved the elevators.

 “Because you’re a nerdy fanboy, and no one wants to talk to nerdy fanboys,” Brian said.
-That was a great answer, as Brian unknowingly put the onus back on me.
+It was a great answer, as Brian unknowingly tapped into my vulnerability on the manner, and he put the onus back on me.

 “Well I know you pretty well,” Brian asked, “and if I saw you coming, I’d walk away too.”